 Use fluoride toothpaste and mouthwash.
 Your dentist can tell you which products can protect your teeth and make them less sensitive.

-Get treatment for conditions like bulimia , alcoholism, or GERD.
+Get treatment for conditions such as bulimia, alcoholism or GERD.

 Can Damaged Tooth Enamel Be Repaired?